-University Support and Accommodations:
+University Support and Interim Measures:

 The UO is committed to a fair, unbiased, and consistent learning environment where every student is treated with dignity and respect and is granted all procedural protections afforded by the Student Conduct Code.

-Upon request, the university can provide interim measures to support Respondents including: making transportation and work arrangements, making financial aid accommodations, providing visa and immigration assistance, or connecting with off-campus resources.
+Upon request, the university can provide interim measures to support Respondents including: making transportation and work arrangements, making financial aid arrangements, providing visa and immigration assistance, or connecting with off-campus resources.
 The Respondent Support Services person who reaches out to you can assist in arranging these types of interim measures, as well as Deputy Coordinators, the Dean of Students office and the Title IX Coordinator’s designees.

 The University Counseling Center offers confidential support, evaluation, and counseling for students experiencing personal difficulties including being accused of conduct code violations.
 Professional counseling staff, licensed psychologists or therapists with experience these issues are available to assist students with personal counseling.Students can make an appointment with the University Counseling Center by calling 541‑346‑3227 and asking to make an appointment with someone, or by attending drop-in hours most weekdays between 9:00am and 3:00pm.